Bengali Hindus: Cuisine

-The Bengali Hindu cuisine had a special presence of Mughlai cuisine, along with the influence of the neighbouring Bihari and Odia cuisine.

-In West Bengal and Bangladesh, the Bengali Hindu cuisine is mainly based on the geographical basis like rice, which is grown there mostly and fish, which was there because of good water source.

 Wedding

 Society

 Bengali Hindu society used to be caste-oriented throughout centuries and the professional status of men depended exclusively on the hierarchical caste divisions.
-Some professions such as weaving, pottery, carpentry, blacksmithing etc. have always been carried out by special Hindu caste groups in Bengal.
-In traditional Bengali Hindu society, nearly every occupation is carried on by a ranked hierarchy of specialised caste groups, not only artisan occupations but also personal and domestic service functions such as barbering, laundering, latrine cleaning as well as non-menial tasks such as priesthood.
+In traditional Bengali Hindu society, nearly every occupation is carried on by a ranked hierarchy of specialised caste groups such as weaving, pottery, carpentry and blacksmithing.
 However, with the introduction of British rule and appearance of urban civilisation, the former rural agrarian and artisan economy gradually crumbled and gave way to modern middle class economy.
 However, agriculture, land tenure, farming and fishing form the predominant economic activity in most of the rural area till now.
-A small but significant section of rural people carry out small trades and businesses.
-In urban and semi-urban areas, most of the people are engaged in business, industry, government and private service sectors, self-employing works and intellectual pursuits.
-Unemployment has persisted in a certain minuscule section of the community.
+According to the census in 1881, 12.81 per cent of Bengali Hindus belonged to the upper castes, while a 2020 Deccan Herald publication puts the percentage of the upper castes (Brahmins, Kayasthas and Vaidyas) at 15 to 18 per cent of the Hindu population.